tarwn/lessthandot-hugo/blogs/content/posts/2013-04-30-fixing-a-sql-server-could.md

 > 2013-04-30 12:42:06.11 Server SQL Server could not spawn FRunCM thread.
 Check the SQL Server error log and the Windows event logs for information about possible related problems.

 We are not using encryption, VIA is disabled as well.
 After trying all kinds of different things I notice that when logging on with this profile on the box there was an error.
-Something about that the profile couldn&#8217;t be created and a temporary profile would be used instead
+Something about that the profile couldn't be created and a temporary profile would be used instead

 In the end I had to wipe out the user profile from the box